 Before we dive into the lateral thinking questions, it’s important to know exactly what lateral thinking is, and how it differs from critical thinking.
 While lateral thinking is certainly “critical,” as a specific train of thought, it is not the same as what we call “critical thinking.”

 According to de Bono himself, while critical thinking is about examining the pieces in play in any given scenario, lateral thinking is about rejecting the “status quo” of ideas and conceiving entirely new ways of looking at a problem.
 It’s about bringing new pieces into the puzzle, rather than just working with what you have.
-You can check out this course on thinking outside the box for more detail.

 Lateral Thinking Questions

 Think about what we learned above as you consider the lateral thinking questions below.
 Each question will have a corresponding answer at the end of this article, where we’ll briefly explain how the thinking required to solve each scenario is uniquely “lateral.”

 - Lateral Thinking Question #1